Pitchfest:

 What is Pitchfest: Hennepin County?

-If you are an agency staff member, university faculty member, or prospective civic fellow, register here to secure your spot at the event, in person or virtually.
-An agenda and full list of agency pitches will be published by May 15th.
-The Pitchfest is co-hosted by NYCEDC, NYC Service, NYC Opportunity, Town+Gown, and Pilot City, a non-profit initiative of Renaissance Philanthropy.
+The event will be held on November 6th in Memorial Hall at the McNamara Alumni Center.
+If you are a Hennepin County staff member or a University of Minnesota-affiliated faculty member, staff researcher, or graduate student, register here to secure your spot, in person or virtually.
+An agenda and full list of County pitches will be published by October 23rd.
+The Pitchfest is co-hosted by HUP and Pilot City, a non-profit program of Renaissance Philanthropy.

 What is the history of the Pitchfest?